 Or maybe you can program a work trip every quarter if the sales team is reaching their sales target.

 A long-term incentive plan (LTIP) is generally a company policy that offers to reward employees for reaching specific goals that increase the organization’s revenue.
 In a typical LTIP, the salesperson must fulfill various conditions or requirements.

 A sales contest is a motivational program in which rewards are offered to salespeople based upon their sales results.
-There are three types:

 Direct competition - the salespeople compete against each other and there is one winner.